 - There are currently five community public water supplies that have individual wells above the new MDH health-based guidance: Oakdale, Woodbury, Cottage Grove, St. Paul Park, and Bemidji.
-All of these cities have put in place interim measures to manage their public water supply systems to provide drinking water at or below the new MDH health-based guidance.
-These measures include shutting off the most highly contaminated wells and relying on wells that are clean or have lower levels of PFCs.
+All of these cities put in place interim measures to manage their public water supply systems to provide drinking water at or below the new MDH health-based guidance.
+These measures included shutting off the most highly contaminated wells and relying on wells that are clean or have lower levels of PFCs.

 - MDH continues to monitor water quality at all the affected communities to ensure that the finished drinking water meets the new EPA health advisory values and combined PFCs do not exceed the health index value.